What Does a Data Analyst Do?

 With a degree in data analytics, you'll have the opportunity to enter a growing field and get your start on an exciting career path.

 As technology advances and more of our lives are spent online, higher quality data is getting easier to collect, encouraging more organizations to get on board with data analytics.
-A survey from Glassdoor named "data scientist" the number three job for 2022.
-Data analytics also made the best jobs list, thanks to its pay, job satisfaction rates and job openings.

 With career opportunities across nearly every industry, you can take your data analytics degree wherever your interests lie.